All Episodes

 Do you have salt?

-Ah, no, we don't put salt on.
+Ah, no, we don't put salt on them.

-They're like they're garlic bread steaks.
+They're like, they're garlic breadsticks.

-Oh, so they already have garlic on them.
+Oh, they already have garlic on them.

-And my favorite meal, like, let's say we're doing a lot of stuff, like building something or like a frolic where like the whole community comes together and a frolic it's called?
+And my favorite meal, like, let's say we're doing a lot of stuff, like building something or like a frolic where like the whole community comes together and a frolic, it's called?

-And then you put some so what we do with our food's like hot, we put some applesauce on it, mix it up.
+And then you put some, so what we do with our foods, like hot, we put some applesauce on it, mix it up.

 Really?

-Yeah, and then it's nice and cool.
+And then it's nice and cool.

 And then pork and beans.